atrn/dcc/README.md

 - `LIBS`
   Libraries and library paths.

 ### Locating options files

-Option files are stored within a $DCCDIR directory located in the current directory or in some directory higher in the directory hierarchy.
+Option files are looked by searching up the directory hierarchy for a file with the given name, Files are searched for in the specific directory and within a $DCCDIR directory in that directory.
+The $DCCDIR directory defaults to `.dcc` but can be override by the environment variable.

-If $DCCDIR is not set the directory `.dcc` is used if it exists otherwise the current directory `.` is used.
-Looking for the files in a `.dcc` directory is a quick hack to get the files out of the current directory and in the future some other method may be adopted (ha ha).
+Looking for the files in a `.dcc` directory is a quick hack to get the files out of the current directory and perhaps in the future some other method may be adopted (ha ha).

-### Platform-specific options
+### Platform-specific option files

-`dcc` uses a Go-inspired method to support platform-specific options.
+`dcc` uses a Go-style method to support platform-specific options.
 When searching for an options file `dcc` first searches for platform and architecture specific variants of the file. `dcc` forms a file name extension using names for for the host's architecture and